 It may not be what you want, but Augustine agrees that sometimes it's the best route.
 “You can take a day's leave or maybe work from home.
 If the interview must take place during regular work hours and you have advance notice of the meeting, then your best option is to just take the day off.
 Keep your request simple and avoid over-complicating your story.”

 4.)
 Go to an “appointment”

 When requesting the time, simply say that you have an appointment.
-For most people, a vague statement like that puts up enough social nicety that they won’t ask for more information.
-It could be a court date for a traffic ticket or something medical related.
+For most people, a vague statement like that puts up enough social nicety that they won't ask any questions.
+It could be a court date for a traffic ticket, a family emergency, something medical related, or a dentist appointment.